Financial Management Meaning, Scope and Importance

 Objectives of Financial Management

-Financial management includes key objectives that organizations follow to secure their financial stability and achieve success.
+Financial management includes key objectives organizations follow to secure their financial stability and success.
 These objectives of financial management serve as guiding principles for effective decision making and resource allocation within the field of finance.

 Financial management is a business function concerned with the sourcing and acquisition of funds and the proper utilisation of those financial resources for achieving maximum returns for the firm.
 Allocation of funds or capital is a very important task, as it involves deciding on the best alternative investment proposal out of many investment alternatives available, by using various analytical and scientific appraisal techniques.